Nodeocrat/room-samples/README.md

 # CLIENT
+[DESCRIPTION]

+## Class: ClientRoom

+### new ClientRoom()
+Created a new ClientRoom object, which is designed to be the client-side counterpart of the Server-side Room class.

+### ClientRoom.id

-Do not use these reserved events on either client or server, as they are used behind the scenes and may cause undesirable side effects for the user.
+Do not use these reserved events on either client or server, as they are used behind the scenes and may cause undesirable side effects for the user
+- CLIENT_INITIALIZED
+- EXIT
+- disconnect
+- reconnect
+- connect